sajidhamdard/learnjavascript/Interview-Questions-And-Answers/interview-questions-english.md

 Note that the rest parameter must be the last parameter in a function's parameter list, or the last element in an array destructuring pattern.

-### 161. How to give alias name to a property name ?
+### Question 161.
+How to give alias name to a property name ?

 In JavaScript, you can create an alias for a property by using the `Object.defineProperty()` method to define a new property that has the same value as the original property, but with a different name.
 Here's an example: